Replicas of the Statue of Liberty: United Kingdom

-A 17 ft, 9,200 kg (9.2 tons) replica stood atop the Liberty Shoe factory in Leicester, England, until 2002 when the building was demolished.
+A 17 ft, 9,200-kilogram (9.2-ton) replica stood atop the Liberty Shoe factory in Leicester, England, until 2002 when the building was demolished.
 The statue was put into storage while the building was replaced.
 The statue, which dates back to the 1920s, was initially going to be put back on the replacement building, but was too heavy, so in December 2008 following restoration, it was placed on a pedestal near Liberty Park Halls of Residence on a traffic island, "Liberty Circus", close to where it originally stood.

 There used to be a 10 ft replica in the stairwell of bowling alley LA Bowl, in Warrington, England.
 Prior to that it was above the entrance of Liberty Street, a nearby restaurant.
 It is thought that this is now situated approximately 4 miles away on Mustard Lane in Croft.

 There is also a small replica located at RAF Lakenheath, England, at the base flag plaza, made from leftover copper from the original.

-North America
+Americas

 Canada

-In Coquitlam, British Columbia a small replica stands on Delestre Avenue just east of North Road.
+In Coquitlam, British Columbia a small replica stood on Delestre Avenue just east of North Road.
 The statue was removed in 2019 when the hotel behind it was demolished.